 A lack of sleep has a profound effect on our mood, productivity, immune system, and even our weight.
-If you find falling to asleep challenging, exercise can help.
+If you find falling asleep challenging, exercise can help.
 The increase in body temperature that occurs during exercise is believed to help improve sleep quality.
-One study into the link between physical activity and sleep found that 150 minutes of moderate to vigorous activity a week, which is the national guideline, can provide up to 65 per cent improvement in sleep quality.
+One study into the link between physical activity and sleep found that 150 minutes of moderate to vigorous activity a week, which is the national guideline, can provide up to 65% improvement in sleep quality.

 Keep in mind that exercise in the evening may have an adverse effect.
 You might find yourself feeling energizing and unable to switch off.
-Instead try relaxing exercises such as yoga.
+Instead, try relaxing exercises such as yoga.

 In short, exercise enhances our mood and makes us feel good about our physical self.
 Goal setting is a great way to improve your mental agility by providing a sense of achievement having accomplished a goal.

 Increasing your heart rate will give you the get-up-and-go to help combat your day.
 Any exercise that gets your heart raising and blood flowing will release endorphins which help boost energy levels.
-Cardiovascular and resistance training are two forms of exercises which fight off feelings of tiredness.
+Cardiovascular and resistance training are two forms of exercises that fight off feelings of tiredness.

-Chronic stress is a major contributor to mental health conditions such as depression and anxiety.
+Chronic stress is a significant contributor to mental health conditions such as depression and anxiety.
 The overproduction of hormones is the reason for most stress-related illnesses.
 Working up a sweat can help release endorphins in the brain, helping to relax muscles and relieve tension in the body.